Contact Dermatitis

 How do you diagnose contact dermatitis?

-The gold standard for identification of contact allergens is patch testing.
+The gold standard for identification of contact allergens is Patch Testing.

 What is patch testing?